GSG-Robots/comPYner/README.md

 ## Known issues

+- An import statement like `import a.b` does not work.
 - **FIXED**: `*`-Importing a module that is not excluded will not work.
 This is because we internally use variables to store the globals of each module, and something like `* = __comPYned_modules["test"]` ~~is not possible.~~ (`for name, value in __comPYned_modules["test"].items(): globals()[name] = value`)

 ## Authors